Everything You Need to Know About Root Canal Treatment

 What Is a Root Canal?

 A “root canal” is not a treatment, but part of a tooth.
 It is the empty part of a tooth that contains the nerve tissue, blood vessels, and other cells, also known as the pulp.
 On the outer surface, our teeth have an enamel layer.
-Followed by the second sheet is of dentin and a soft inside core that goes deep into the root of our jawbone.
+Followed by the second sheet are dentin and a soft inside core that goes deep into the root of our jawbone.
 This contains dental pulp.

-Root canal, to put it in simple words, is an action to remove bacteria from the infected root canal of the tooth and prevent it from further infection.
+Root canal, to put it in simple words, is an action to remove bacteria from the infected root canal of the tooth and prevent further infection.
 Once the dentist removes the infected pulp, he/she would carefully disinfect the inside of the tooth.
 Subsequently, a filling is placed to seal the space.
 This treatment saves the natural tooth.

 So how would you know if you need a root canal?
 How do you make out if the pulp has been contaminated?
 Let’s gain more knowledge about the symptoms that may indicate you need a root canal.